Log Buffer #288, A Carnival of the Vanities for DBAs

 Sep 28, 2012 / By Fahd Mirza

-Awe, glee, excitement and expectation is the name of game when it comes to OOW mela.
+Awe, glee, excitement, and expectation are all you see when it comes to the OOW mela.

 Marc Fielding has produced a great blog post about ORA-27090 and its trouble-shooting.

 Shay Shmeltzer has an interesting post about OOW and JaveOne.

 Allen White is scanning the error log with the power shell.

 Buck Woody talks about keeping options open in a cloud solution.

 Alexander Kuznetsov writes a good review of the SQL Server 2008 book.

 Rick Heiges discusses another way to learn SQL Server.

 When you work as a DBA, many people will approach you with a complaint like “The application is taking ages to load the data on a page, could you please check if there’s something going wrong with the database server?”